 I have received and reviewed the information provided on the risks of meningococcal disease and the risks and benefits of quadrivalent meningococcal conjugate vaccine.
-I understand that Massachusetts law requires newly enrolled full-time students at secondary schools who are living in a dormitory or congregate living arrangement licensed or approved by the secondary school, and newly enrolled full-time students at colleges and universities who are 21 years of age or younger to receive meningococcal vaccinations, unless the students provide a signed waiver of the vaccination or otherwise qualify for one of the exemptions specified in the law.
+I understand that Massachusetts' law requires newly enrolled full-time students at secondary schools who are living in a dormitory or congregate living arrangement licensed or approved by the secondary school, and newly enrolled full-time students at colleges and universities who are 21 years of age or younger to receive meningococcal vaccinations, unless the students provide a signed waiver of the vaccination or otherwise qualify for one of the exemptions specified in the law.

-After reviewing the materials above on the dangers of meningococcal disease, I choose to waive receipt of meningococcal vaccine.
-Student Na me: Date of Birth: Student ID: Signature: (Student or parent/legal guardian if student is under 18 year Date: rs of age)
+After reviewing the materials above on the meningococcal vaccine. e dangers of meningococcal disease, I d choose to waive receipt of Student Name: Date of Birth: Student ID: Signature: Date: (Student or parent/legal guardian, if stu udent is under 18 years of age) January's attack / 047, 000, 0000